Estimated reading time: 2 minutes

-Classical test theory is a century-old paradigm for psychometrics – using quantitative and scientifically-based processes to develop and analyze assessments to maximize their quality. (nobody likes unfair tests!)
+Classical test theory is a century-old paradigm for psychometrics – using quantitative and scientific processes to develop and analyze assessments to improve their quality. (nobody likes unfair tests!)
 The most basic and frequently used item statistic from classical test theory is the P-value.
 It is usually called item difficulty but is sometimes called item facility, which can lead to possible confusion.

 The P-Value Statistic